 Work with your veterinarian to determine the best homemade diet for your particular pet.

-More pet stores, like Petsmart, are now carrying frozen and refrigerated raw pet food, including some complete diet selections.
+More pet stores are now carrying frozen and refrigerated raw pet food, including some complete diet selections.
 For even more convenience, you can find stores online that will deliver frozen raw pet food right to your door.

 Freeze-dried and DIY Dehydrating

 The freeze drying process preserves nutrients better than any other means of preservation today, including freezing.
 The shelf-life is beyond compare, which has made it feasible to offer raw meat options in virtually any store.
 It’s light, resulting in shipping costs that are much lower than canned and dry pet food.